callum-oakley/gotta-go-fast/README.md

 ## Usage

 `gotta-go-fast` has three modes of operation.
 In all three modes, type through the presented text and then submit with ENTER.
 You **must** correct your mistakes before you can submit.
 Press ESC at any time to restart.
+Exit with CTRL-C.

 ### 1. Nonsense mode